-Elizabeth Duffy is a multidisciplinary artist whose work engages practices of sculpture, installation, drawing, and photo.
+Elizabeth Duffy is a multidisciplinary artist whose work engages practices of sculpture, installation, drawing, craft and photo to mine the revelatory in the overlooked.
 Her work is influenced by feminist art, an itinerant way of life, and the confluence of art with everyday life.

 Duffy’s work is in the collections of The Chipstone Foundation, Deutsche Bank, Fidelity Investments, the Heard Museum, Dartmouth College Rauner Special Collections Library, and in numerous private collections.
 Her work has been written about in the New York Times, Art News, Art on Paper, the Boston Globe, the Village Voice, and many other publications.
 She received her MFA from CUNY Brooklyn College and studied art at the New York Studio School, Hunter College and Rutgers College.
 She lives and works in Providence, RI and teaches in the Art Department at Roger Williams University in Rhode Island.